DanJbk/Initiolization-controlled-BigSleep/README.md

 # Initiolization-controlled-BigSleep

 A stirpped down version of the BigSleep NoteBook edited to support initiolization around latent spaces of a chosen class or mix of classes.
-This simple change allows better convergence and more appealing results.
+This simple change allows better convergence for related prompts and more appealing results.

 __Examples:__